-L2 cache memory, which helps speed the exchange of information between the microprocessor and system memory, is integrated on the system board in your PC.
+L2 cache memory, which helps speed the exchange of information between the microprocessor and system memory, is integrated on the Pentium II processor in most models.

 ISA Bus

 Your PC has an ISA (industry standard architecture) bus, which is one of the most widely used and successful I/O (input/output) buses available.
 The ISA bus is popular because so many adapters and devices have been designed and marketed for it.